danvk/aoc2020/README.md

 I thought about implementing some sort of lookahead to ensure that each instantiation of a rule consumed at least one character.
 But then I looked at the recursive rules and realized that there was a much simpler pattern.
 You need some 42s, and then a smaller number of 31s.

 At this point I felt pretty confused!
-I flet like I'd figured it out, but couldn't see how their matching worked out for the sample.
+I felt like I'd figured it out, but couldn't see how their matching worked out for the sample.
 I kept getting a smaller number of matches.

 Eventually I tracked it down to a bug in my code that found all the strings that matched a rule.
 I'd changed a `pieces[0]` to `pieces.pop()`, which had the effect of permuting some of the matches.
 It didn't throw me off enough to prevent the key insight to solve the problem (rules 31 and 42 match disjoint strings of the same length) but did give me confusingly-wrong answers.